About Paul Teague

 I’ve built more than 10 commercial websites in the past, but none has worked so well for me since I discovered Site Build It! by chance in 2008.

-I used the company’s web tools to build Web-Work-At-Home.com and it quickly began out-performing all of my other content sites and generating a steady Adsense income.
+I used the company's web tools to build my first Adsense site and it quickly began out-performing all of my other content sites and generating a steady but small income.

-It was at that stage that I really began to engage with internet marketing and started to see the results and benefits as Adsense payments and affiliate commissions started to arrive.
+It was at that stage that I really began to engage with internet marketing and started to see the results and benefits as Adsense payments and affiliate commissions started to arrive more regularly.

 I’m lucky to have decent coding skills, so I began to launch and run my own Giveaway events, and it is that that has moved my list into the thousands now.